Adambean/svencoop-custom-res-bouncer/README.md

 ## Prerequisites

-This is a command line utility currently available for Bash for both Linux and Cygwin for Windows.
-It requires use of:
+This is a command line utility currently available as a Bash script for both Linux and Windows (via Cygwin).
+A Windows batch command script is in progress.

+The Bash script requires use of:

 * basename
 * cd
 * cp
 * dirname
 * find
+* ln *(Except on Windows)*
 * mkdir
 * printf
 * pwd